 Veterans often encounter unique obstacles when considering entering into farming.
 There are over 800,000 military veterans in New York State, but they exist in a dispersed population, varying from 3-15% of the total population of each county.
 Because they do not have a dominant presence in any one location, specialized resources are often lacking, ultimately presenting a high barrier to entering agricultural jobs and further marginalizing these veterans.
 Agriculture is not directly supported by Veterans Affairs – veterans cannot use education funds for most farm training and often cannot use vocational training funds for farm related occupations.
 In addition, many veterans have unique disabilities (e.g. amputations, PTSD) and training and resources need to include mechanisms to address these issues.
-Over the last two years, the Northeast Beginning Farmer Program has begun receiving an increasing number of requests each month from veterans seeking assistance.
+Over the last five years, the Northeast Beginning Farmer Program has begun receiving an increasing number of requests each month from veterans seeking assistance.

 Farm OPS strives to provide access to resources and training events for veterans pursuing careers in agriculture in New York State.
 With funding from the New York State Department of Agriculture and Markets, and NYS Senate Agriculture Committee, we currently are offering scholarships to veterans and active duty military personnel who attend educational events and workshops.
 To learn more about this opportunity, and determine if you are eligible for a scholarship to a specific event, please contact Laura Biasillo at firstname.lastname@example.org.